nuts-foundation/irma-web-glue/README.md

 You should now have the example running on [http://localhost:8080](http://localhost:8080).

-This example is dependent on having a working [IRMA server](https://irma.app/docs/irma-server/) running on port 8088.
+For this example you need a working [IRMA server](https://irma.app/docs/irma-server/).

 Any change you make to the javascript will trigger a rebuild of the project and automatically refresh in the browser.